work-wallet/BIClient/README.md

 * Scripts to create a SQL Server database that receives the data from the API.
 The database has a [star schema](https://en.wikipedia.org/wiki/Star_schema) optimised as a data mart.
 * A console application that calls the API and stores the returned data in the database.
 The application can be scheduled (using your preferred scheduler) to run on a periodic basis (e.g. daily) in order to fully automate the feed. *(The code is also available as an [Azure Function](https://azure.microsoft.com/en-gb/products/functions/).)*
-* [Sample Power BI Desktop Files](#sample-power-bi-desktop-files-pbix) that import the data from the database and provide rich analytical capabilities.
+* [Sample Power BI Desktop project files](#sample-power-bi-desktop-project-files) that import the data from the database and provide rich analytical capabilities.
 The reports are viewed using the free [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/) application from Microsoft.
 These reports can be customised, data can be combined with other (non-Work Wallet) datasets etc..
 Organisations with Power BI Pro licences can publish auto-updating reports to their intranet, and benefit from a full suite of collaborative features.

 Power BI is not a prerequisite to use this solution - any BI tool may be used to read and process the data held within the data mart (database).